Gratitude Journaling Ideas: 6 Soulful Ways to Stay Thankful Daily

 Furthermore, this is important because this type of thinking encourages focus, and since gratitude is good, it’s the perfect companion to help spot those good things.

-2. Finding things to be grateful for brings comfort in moments of distress
+3. Finding gratitude journaling ideas brings comfort in moments of distress

-Using this concept of gratitude is like a close friend you need.
+Using this concept of gratitude is like having a close friend you need.

 Look, I know it’s hard to be grateful during challenges.
 It’s no secret that the negative curveball of life typically leads to us experiencing negative emotions such as sadness and loss.